Peninsula Mental Health and Addiction Services

 Michael B. Finegan, Ph.D., ABPP

-Dr. Finegan has responded as a volunteer to disasters in India, Sri Lanka, the Philippines, Puerto Rico and Haiti, providing front-line psychologic interventions to the victims, first responders, and local/national leaders.
-He is a frequent guest on local CBS and ABC affiliate stations and has also been featured nationally on NBC’s Dateline, CNN Headline News and the Washington Post.
+Dr. Finegan has responded to disasters in India, Sri Lanka, the Philippines, Puerto Rico, and Haiti, providing front-line psychologic interventions to survivors, first responders, and community and national leaders.
+He is a frequent guest on local CBS and ABC affiliate television stations and has also been featured nationally on NBC’s Dateline, CNN Headline News, and in The Washington Post.

-He has served as an invited speaker to the National Academies of Science, Medicine and Engineering as well as guest speaker at the International Conferences hosted by the U.S. Drug Enforcement Agency (DEA) and the International Association of Chief of Police (IACP).
+He has served as an invited speaker to the National Academies of Sciences, Engineering, and Medicine as well as guest speaker at the International Conferences hosted by the U.S. Drug Enforcement Agency (DEA) and the International Association of Chiefs of Police (IACP).

 Eugene White, Ph.D., LCPC